 Source: The percentage of registrations removed because of a cross-jurisdiction change of address was calculated as A9b/A9a x 100.
-The percentage of registrations removed because of death was calculated as A9c/A9a x 100.
 The percentage of registrations removed because of no response to confirmation notices (and not voting in the following two general elections) was calculated as A9e/A9a x 100.
-The percentage of registrations removed because of other reasons was calculated as (A9f+A9h+A9i+A9j)/A9a x 100.
-The percentage of registrations removed because the voter requested to be removed was calculated as A9g/A9a x 100.
+The percentage of other reasons was calculated as (A9f+A9h+A9i+A9j)/A9a x 100.
+The percentage of registrations removed because of a disqualifying felony conviction was calculated as A9g/A9a x 100.
 The percentage of registrations removed because of a disqualifying felony conviction was calculated as A9d/A9a x 100.
 Casewise deletion at the state level was used in calculating the national percentages.